devtut/generate/docs/python/functions.md

 ### Arbitrary number of positional arguments:

-Defining a function capable of taking an arbitrary number of arguments can be done by prefixing one of the argument with `*`
+Defining a function capable of taking an arbitrary number of arguments can be done by prefixing one of the arguments with a `*`

 ```
 def func(*args):